Amazon S3

 Works with every Clawctl agent in your workspace

 Every day you spend manually handling Amazon S3 tasks is a day your competitors are automating theirs.
 The Clawctl Amazon S3 integration takes 60 seconds to set up and costs $49/month.
-That's less than an hour of developer time — and it replaces weeks of custom work.
-Your credentials stay encrypted.
+That's less than an hour of developer time — and it replaces weeks of custom storage integration work.
+Your Access Key ID stays encrypted.
 Every action is logged.
 And your AI agent gets the Amazon S3 access it needs to actually be useful.
 Stop doing it the hard way.

 60 seconds to set up. $49/month.
 No contracts.
 Cancel anytime.
 Your Amazon S3 integration goes live the moment you click connect.

-Your credentials are encrypted the moment you paste them — they're never stored in plaintext.
+Your Access Key ID is encrypted the moment you paste it — it's never stored in plaintext.
 The AI agent never sees your raw keys.
 When your agent needs to access Amazon S3, Clawctl's secure gateway handles the authentication behind the scenes.

 Absolutely.
-Clawctl restricts your agent to only approved Amazon S3 endpoints.
+Clawctl restricts your agent to only approved Amazon S3 endpoints like *.s3.amazonaws.com.
 Every action is logged with who triggered it, when, and what happened.
 You stay in full control of what your agent can and can't do.

 Under a minute.
-Paste your Amazon S3 key, click connect, and your agent can start using Amazon S3 immediately.
+Paste your API key, click connect, and your agent can start using Amazon S3 immediately.
 No code changes, no config files, no waiting.

-Update them once in Clawctl and every connected agent picks up the new credentials instantly.
+Update it once in Clawctl and every connected agent picks up the new Access Key ID instantly.
 No tracking down where the old key was used, no redeploying anything.